Glen Gibson, UKCP Accredited Psychotherapist

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.

 Most of us are addicted to something.
 And some of us describe ourselves as an "addict" for anything we do) - any activity (from the frivolous to the serious), which may not always be an accurate description and can trivialise what for some people can be distressing.
 Whether or not we identify with the diagnostic label of "addiction", we may acknowledge we have an addiction problem because of an addictive relationship to certain things and the addiction-like effects, destructive things we can get up to.
 It is said we live in an addictive society, that most of us, no matter what our intelligence, wealth, profession or status, have one or two minor personal triggers, obsessions, "addictions" or addictive learned behaviours (e.g. technology, sugar, coffee, social media) yet when specific behaviours or addictions become prioritised, dominant or overused, that life without the feelings we get from our "high" may not seem very worthwhile, we can develop addictive triggers with addiction-like effects - impulsive, compulsive, dependency tendencies.
 It can feel at times as if something is controlling our life - and it's not quite ourself.
 We may have an emotional attachment to our specific addiction, as if we are bonded to our addiction (often ignoring our primary feelings - struggling to take responsibility for our feelings), when what we do no longer serves a healthy function in our life as if distracting away from our self, takes over as a way of coping, affecting our ordinary life and functions, procrastination, our general wellbeing, losing interest in ordinary pleasures.
 We may want to live a more meaningful, fulfilled life.
 We may ask "Do I have control over it or does it have control over me?" and have allowed our addictions (we may swap one for another, where one addiction becomes a gateway for a different addiction) to have a life of its own, losing our self in the process.
 Unhappy or anxious without our "fix", we may start to have a problem and seek addiction help.
-For full details see <a href=”https://www.counselling-london.org.uk/psychotherapy-camden-issues/addictions/”>Counselling for Addictions</a>

 For various reasons many people prefer online counselling, rather than in-person counselling.
 An initial meeting is offered to get to know you, see if counselling/therapy is suitable and we feel comfortable working together.
 I will summarise what I've picked up and feed this back to you.
-We can use various video conferencing formats including Skype, Zoom, etc.
+We can use various video conferencing formats including Teams, Zoom, etc.

 Being OK with another begins with being OK with ourself, so the relationship with ourself underpins our relationship with others.
 Relationships are essential to our resilience, wellbeing, and happiness.
 Happy relationships don't happen by accident and only we can change what we do to make them happier.
 We can love someone yet being together can be challenging at times.
 We may have different contexts, needs, attitudes, expectations and models about a good relationship, marriage including whether it should last forever, be exclusive.
 Whatever our culture, sexuality, religion, matters of the human heart are universal, as is the complexity, pain, and joys of human relationships with others.
 The relationship and marriage therapy can explore what a relationship, marriage means for us and what keeps us safe in it and also explores our primary relationship with our Self (for we can't be happy, fulfilled, in our relationship unless we are fulfilled and happy in ourself) alongside our relationship and communication style with our partner, others.

 Emotional stress, fear and anxiety can be experienced as interchangeable reactions inside of us (compounded when we are hungry, irritable, angry, lonely, tired, lost or stuck, under threat, traumatised, feel shame or experience loss, separation), triggering our tears or fight-flight-freeze response in order to protect us.
 And many of these aspects have a biological component.
 (Some even an "inherited" component as if we have taken in the same beliefs, behaviours about stress, fears, anxieties as that of one of our parents out of maybe unconscious loyalties, rules, obligations, duties.)
 If we are in this aroused state, the qualities of our faculties, responses, may not be as affected.
 Our stress, fear, anxiety don't always warrant the level of response we experience, as if something else inside is controlling us, that our overwhelming feelings, irrational emotions, mistrust of ourself and others and active imagination takes us over, incapacitating us at times.
 We may also have allowed our anguish and other our feelings to dominate our thoughts.
 Observing them, distinguishing between how these feelings positively helps us or contributes to our situations in unhelpful ways, can be explored in the stress therapy.
 We may experience our stress, fear, anxiety as real, yet what we attribute to these feelings may not always be real or rational and we may lose perspective.
 We may also have absorbed others' stress, fear, anxiety (our parents, partner, friends) as our own and not protected ourself from this impact.
 We may have learnt to disguise our anxiety, so people can't see it, yet feel it inside or maybe start stress-eating.
 Some of us can be fuelled by nervous energy, some of it dating back to previous traumas.
 We may struggle to manage this and allow this to take us over.
 Sensitive at times, others can get stuck or immobilised in our fear, stress or anxiety.
 In its grip or overwhelmed, we may be caught in the past or be fretting about the future - trying to predict it, not in the present moment, and so we struggle to get much done (especially if we make our future a scary, fearful place, without considering the future as an unopened gift that awaits us).
 It can be exhausting, yet familiar, as if there is no other way of being, as our stress, fear or rolling anxiety begins to dominate our life too much, making small problems big, maybe snowballing out of control (and of control, it may be that our stress, fear, anxiety is a direct consequence of struggling to accept what is not in our control and just be in the moment).
 Some may have an anxiety overload leading to panic attacks.
 The manner in which we respond to stress, fear and anxiety, influences many things (e.g. our appetite, sleep, physical health & vitality, assertiveness, inspiration & creativity).
 Prolonged stress, fear, anxiety can compound our negative thoughts and takes a toll on our health, stops us enjoying life.
 We may struggle to be aware of other options, perceptions, attitudes, see a bigger picture or be aware of what is in our control and what isn't, maybe trying to get others to take responsibility for our feelings.
 What we tell ourselves and our early unconscious beliefs may also contribute to our stress, fear and anxiety.
 Some of us may for example experience anxiety, yet mistaking this for our primary emotion, which in fact may be fear.
 Stress can be seen as a milder form of anxiety.
 Anxiety can be seen as a fear of choice in our hands.
 We all have our templates for responding to our waves of stress, fear & anxiety, and the anxiety treatment and stress therapy can explore these with you, alongside determining whether our fears are rational, irrational, how we can put things into perspective, face and tackle our stress, fear and anxiety, taking back control of them, disidentifying from them when we need to.
 Losing hope that we can manage this, we may have given up or turned to unhelpful habits or addictions.
 In our head we may be overwhelmed, overloaded, overstimulated and we may make mountains out of molehills - magnifying situations in our mind as waves of thoughts, feelings are experienced.
 Regulating our stress, fear, anxiety, so it doesn't double, quadruple, etc., having faith, remaining anchored, centred, grounded in spite of what's happening inside or around us, understanding that we have a rich palette of other feelings, a range of choices, that our choice is in our control (supported by our personal boundaries), can bring stress relief, reduce our anxiety problem and empower us as can enjoying a range of experiences (e.g. being in touch with supportive others - building a circle of people around us, exercise, enjoying a healthy sex life).
 The stress therapy can also explore whether we look outside or inside ourself for the source of our stress, fear, anxiety and also explore our internal safety, inner security, connecting to who we are, being grounded and secure, inhabiting our body.
-For more details see <a href="https://www.counselling-london.org.uk/psychotherapy-camden-issues/stress-fear-anxiety/">Counselling for Stress, Fear & Anxiety</a>

 Types of Therapies Offered